vic-torr/machines-monitor/README.md

 5 6 8 12 34 35 38 44 55
 ```

 c) The while loop shifts a large amount of the array whenever finds a smaller $val.
-It has complexity order of O(n²) of swaps and comparisons.
+It has a complexity order of O(n²) of swaps and comparisons.
 It can be improved by:
 is the inner loop, where is comparing each element with the selected element by the outer loop $var.
-Since the inner loop covers the sorted section of list, is possible to replace this linear search by a binary search method.
+Since the inner loop covers the sorted section of the list, is possible to replace this linear search with a binary search method.